tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   for the rationale for this.

 legacy_epoch
-: The least significant 2 bytes of the effective connection epoch value.
+: The least significant 2 bytes of the connection epoch value.

 unified_hdr:
 : The unified header (unified_hdr) is a structure of variable length, as shown in {{cid_hdr}}.